NicolaDM/MAPLE/README.md

 For a full(er) documentation, check the "MAPLE documentation.pdf" file in the repository.

-For a tutorial, check the "MAPLE tutorial" file.
+For a tutorial, check the "MAPLE tutorial.pdf" file.

 ### Installation